Q: What countries do you ship to?

 Q: I live near Tacoma, can I place an order online and come pick it up?

 A: Yes of course!
-We offer free local pick up for orders made online or over the phone.
-All orders require a minimum of 24hrs to process and pull.
+We offer free local pick up for orders made over the phone.
+All orders require a minimum of 1 business day to process and pull.
 No orders will be ready same day unless otherwise instructed.
-If you haven't been informed of when your order will be available please give us a call 800-952-8030.
+If you haven't been informed of when your order will be available please give us a call 1-800-952-8030.

 Q: I want to pickup a kiln I bought, what do I need to know about picking it up from CAC?